G-Snipes/G-Snipes.github.io/content/blog/2024/bare-minimum/index.md

 ### 8/31/24 Bare Minimum

 Holy crap Lois.
-I've been suffering the effects of being chronically on the internet and staring at a screen for hours everyday since I was a child.
+I've been suffering the effects of being chronically on the internet and staring at a screen for hours everyday since I was a child. s

 I just listened to “I am Mothman" by Buice.
 Also I’m relistening to Census Designated by “Jane Remover”.
 I don’t know if I’m into the whole digicore thing, maybe I need to give it some relistens.
 I like the emotions pouring out.
 “I am Mothman” is an absolute crescendo of experimental noise and energy screaming out of Hayden and the rest.
 I just fucking love music.
 I can’t believe that anyone can make it at the level we do now.
 There has never been a better time to make music than right now.
 I think everyone should start doing as much as they can of whatever they want before A.I. ruins everything.